 Motorcyclist Injuries Are Mostly Driver Error

+Motorcycle riders should be aware of Florida Statute 316 § 2085, which discusses motorcycle laws, though the driver is likely at fault.
 The NSC reports that 94% of accidents are the result of driver error.
 According to Markets Insider, distracted driving is the leading cause of car accidents.
 With this statistic in mind, assigning liability to the responsible driver is key to recovering financial awards.
-When you work with our legal team, we can investigate why your accident occurred and build a case for your claim.
-Examining the timestamps on text messages, the duration of phone calls, and other means of evidence can construct a narrative of the moments leading up to your collision.

 Other factors that may contribute to an accident with a motorcycle may include:

 - Driving under the influence of drugs, alcohol, or fatigue.

 - Hazardous roadways.

 We want you to know that this accident was not your fault.
 We want to help.
 Call Ben Crump, PLLC at 800-924-3113 to speak with a Coral Springs motorcycle accident lawyer from our dedicated team.

 Coral Springs Motorcycle Accident Lawyer Near Me 800-924-3113

 Compensation You Could Be Owed After a Collision